devbug/InventoryLogger/README.md

 # Filter backups from March 2023
 /inventory list Steve 2023-03

-# Filter backups from specific day
+# Filter backups from a specific date
 /inventory list Steve 2025-01-15

-# Filter backups from specific day, page 2
+# Filter backups from a specific date, page 2
 /inventory list Steve 2025-01-15 2

 # View a specific backup